ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 time in the past; this effectively provides a grace period for late-arriving reports, at the cost of increasing aggregation latency.

+In many implementations, the potential write contention associated with processing of an aggregation job, for both the Leader and the Helper, will correspond to the number of different time windows associated with the reports in that window.
+For that reason, the Leader SHOULD produce aggregation jobs which touch as few time windows as possible.
+Similarly, in many implementations, the amount of write contention that an aggregation job might encounter during processing will correspond to the number of aggregation jobs being concurrently processed which touch the same time windows or batches; therefore, it is RECOMMENDED that the Leader should schedule aggregation job processing in a way that minimizes the number of concurrently-processed aggregation jobs touching the same time windows or batches.

 ### Helper

 As part of the aggregation sub-protocol, the Helper is responsible for verifying